shivannis/xandr-docs-public/xandr-docs/articles/invest/working-with-network-tools.md

 ---
-Title : Microsoft Invest - Working with Member Settings Description : Microsoft Invest provides various tools to help you manage network-level settings.
+title : Microsoft Invest - Working with Member Settings description : Learn how to manage network-level settings.
 ---

 # Microsoft Invest - Working with Member Settings

 Microsoft Invest provides various tools to help you manage network-level settings.
-Hover over your member name in the top right corner of the menu bar and select **Member Settings** to view or modify your settings.
+Hover over your member name in the top-right corner of the menu bar and select **Member Settings** to view or modify your settings.

 - [Notification Settings](managing-notification-recipients.md)